15 Indian Prime Ministers and Their Historic Decisions [2026 Updated]

 About Inder Kumar Gujral

-Place of Birth: Jhelum, Pakistan
+Place of Birth: Jhelum, Present Day Pakistan

 Qualification: Bachelor of Commerce, Punjab University